tessakruger/students-teachers/README.md

 #### Step 3 - Make sure the tests pass

 We wrote a test case that checks if you created the students table: `spec/migrate_create_table_spec.rb`.

+To set up the database for the test environment run

+    rake db:create TEST=1
+    rake db:migrate TEST=1

+Append `TEST=1` to all rake commands when you want to make those rake commands apply to the test database.

 Run this `rspec` test case to check your migration worked.
 Remember to prefix your commands with `bundle exec` which tells Ruby to use the correct gem versions from the `Gemfile`.
 For example:

 ```
 bundle exec rspec spec/migrate_create_table_spec.rb